panoptesDev/panoptis-program-library/docs/src/associated-token-account.md

 ## Background

-Safecoin's programming model and the definitions of the Safecoin terms used in this document are available at:
+Solcoin's programming model and the definitions of the Solcoin terms used in this document are available at:

 - https://docs.solana.com/apps